 Money _____________ (fill in the blank).

-I know I didn’t give you much to work with, but that’s because there’re so many phrases that fit.
+I know I didn’t give you much to work with, but that’s because there’re so many phrases that fit in the blank.

-These are phrases and ideas that are drilled into us from a young age so we never stop to question their validity.
+These are phrases and ideas that are drilled into us at such a young age that often we never stop to question their validity.

 Did your sentence sound like any of these: